 Travel tip: it can often be as cheap (or nearly as cheap) to fly within Colombia compared to taking the bus.

 6. Medellin is the City of Eternal Spring

 As much as I loved Cartagena, it fried my brain and when you’re so hot you can barely remember how to brush your hair (or beard for you guys), the chance of you being able to concentrate well enough to learn a language is fairly low.

 Around 5,000 feet above the sea, Medellin’s mountain location makes for perfectly sunny and warm days followed by comfortably cool nights.
 Known as the City of Eternal Spring, Medellin has the perfect climate for study.

-However, the murder rate has decreased by more than two-thirds since the 90s and I’m happy to report that I didn’t feel unsafe once during my three-week stay in the city (that including walking alone at night for dinner in El Poblado and Laureles).
+However, the murder rate has decreased by more than two-thirds since the 90s and I’m happy to report that I didn’t feel unsafe once during my three-week stay in the city (that includes walking alone at night for dinner in El Poblado and Laureles).
 Just stick to the tourist areas and your chances of wandering into trouble should be low.
-(Note: by comparison, I recently spend 5 days in Cali and I felt like I was looking over my shoulder the entire time in that city).
+(Note: by comparison, I recently spent 5 days in Cali and I felt like I was looking over my shoulder the entire time in that city).

-A word on Safety
+A word on safety

 During the Real City Walking Tour I was told the following about Medellin:

 As Medellin is clearly not a poor city, many tourists assume that the city’s wealth was built off the back of drug money.
 That’s apparently not true – gold and industrialisation are what helped Medellin prosper, way before drugs appeared on the scene.